Maeve’s attempt to ‘rescue’ her daughter will go badly

-But I don’t think it’s going to be a simple path of redemption via rescue mission.
-Things are going to be more complicated than that.
+Things are going to be more complicated than a simple path to redemption via familial reconciliation.
 Because we know, via the clue given to Maeve by Felix in the final episode of season 1, that her ‘daughter’ has been relocated to “Park 1, Sector 15, Zone 3”.
-She’ll be someone else now, somewhere else, probably not even in the same park.
-As such, there’s little-to-no chance that Maeve’s daughter is going to know who she is.
-I strongly suspect that what Maeve expects to be an emotional reunion will play out more like the attempted kidnap of a terrified child - who probably has other parents now – by a seemingly crazy woman whose only hope for reconciliation is effectively digital brainwashing.
+She’ll be someone else now, somewhere else, probably not even in the same ‘reality’.
+There’s little to no chance that Maeve’s daughter will recognise her one-time mother.
+I strongly suspect that what Maeve expects to be an emotional reunion will play out more like the attempted kidnap of a terrified child - who probably has other parents now.
 And where would that put Maeve on the morality spectrum?

-It’s an important question, because whatever Maeve’s current idea of herself, it is only an idea.
-She needs to have that tested against her currently unknown, deeper self.
-My currently expected result: Maeve goes full, nihilistic Black Hat, replacing William from season 1.
-She starts out initially freed by her newfound knowledge that the park is fake, finally living above the fog of false purpose and able to make true decisions based on fact.
-But then that realisation bites back, the lack of inherent meaning (and yes, chaos) that comes with that knowledge – emphasised by her ‘daughter’s’ blunt rejection of the relationship - pushing her over the edge.
+It’s an important question, because whatever Maeve’s current idea of herself, it is current only an idea.
+To truly become ‘real’ she needs to have that prescribed idea tested against her currently unknown, deeper self.
+Maeve is currently freed by her newfound knowledge that the park is fake, finally living above the fog of false purpose and able to make true decisions based on fact.
+But when that realisation bites back, the lack of inherent meaning (and yes, chaos) that comes with that freedom – emphasised by her ‘daughter’s’ blunt rejection of the relationship - is going to push her to deeper soul-searching.

 Dolores and Maeve are, on many levels, very deliberate parallels.
-Again, it all starts with names.
+It all starts with names.
 ‘Dolores’ comes from a Spanish name meaning ‘Virgin Mary of the Sorrows’, a clear fit for her arc of innocence giving way to hardship, violence, and tough realisation, and also significant in her ultimate role in the birth of the new Westworld at the end of season 1.
 So it’s the Virgin Mary vs. She Who Intoxicates.
 The Madonna and the Whore.
-These two play into a long-standing archetype of opposites that’s been prevalent in both psychoanalysis and literature pretty much forever.
-Think about their season 1 colour-coding too, with Dolores usually in blue and white (stereotypical depictions of Mary), and Maeve in black and red lace, and later, frequently explicitly naked (most definitely not Mary).
-That parallel logically has to underpin their paths as they evolve in season 2.
+Think about their season 1 colour-coding too, with Dolores usually in blue and white, and Maeve in black and red/pink lace.
+It all fits and opposes.
+That parallel will underpin their paths as they evolve in season 2.

-Free of her prescribed role, Maeve is making an attempted shift toward a maternal role and its related white colour-coding.
+Free of her old role, Maeve is making an attempted shift toward a maternal role and its related white colour-coding, as seen in flashbacks to her old life.
 The Whore is attempting to become The Madonna.
-Accordingly, Dolores must (at least temporarily) make a move in the opposite direction, and there’s a lot of stimulus ready to kick-start that change.
+Accordingly, Dolores must (at least temporarily) make a move in the opposite direction (we’ve already seen her seeming to grow an army in the season 2 trailers) and there’s a lot of stimulus ready to kick-start that change.
 Rage at her past treatment, obviously, but there’s also the matter of Wyatt to consider.
 Wyatt was planned to be the psychopathic ‘final boss’ character of Westworld, but was instead merged with Dolores’ programming by Arnold in order to instigate the destruction of Westworld’s beta version.

-Almost every character death in season 1 is seen explicitly on screen.
-Elsie’s is not.
-She is simply grabbed and bundled out of shot.
-We know that her attacker is Bernard, seemingly under Ford’s control, but given Bernard’s later rebellion, and Ford’s secret motive of Host liberation, is it possible that she wasn’t killed, but rather just taken out of the picture for a while?
-Considering her possible involvement in Maeve’s awakening - whether she was aware of it or not at the time - there’s a good chance Elsie will return in season 2, more overtly allied with the Hosts.
+After a fair old bit of speculation, we now know - via her appearance in the Westworld season 2 trailers - that Elsie isn’t, in fact, dead.
+Rule one of TV deaths: If it didn’t happen on camera, it probably didn’t happen.
+Considering her possible involvement in Maeve’s awakening - whether she was aware of it or not at the time - there’s a good chance Elsie will return more overtly allied with the Hosts.
 Hell, we've already seen her illicitly kiss a dormant Host, so she obviously sees them as more than objects.

-Related: We didn’t see Stubbs die either, after he was set upon by the Ghost Nation Hosts.
-He’ll probably be back too, but God knows whose side he’ll be on by the time we see him again.
+Related: We didn’t see Stubbs die either, after he was set upon by the Ghost Nation Hosts, and of course he’s still alive too.
+Though God knows whose side he’ll be on by the time we see him again.

 Oh, and one last point…